phaebz/Django_fo_PyLadies/django_setup_PyLadies.md

 - mysite/urls.py: The URL declarations for this Django project; a “table of contents” of your Django-powered site.
 You can read more about URLs in URL dispatcher.
 - mysite/wsgi.py: An entry-point for WSGI-compatible web servers to serve your project.
 See How to deploy with WSGI for more details.

 Let’s verify this worked.
-Change into the outer mysite directory, if you haven’t already, and run the command python manage.py runserver.
+Change into the outer mysite directory, if you haven’t already, and run the command ```python manage.py runserver```.
 You’ll see the following output on the command line:
 <pre>
 Validating models...